bennigraf/mblght/README.md

 		});
 	}).play;

 You can find more examples in /misc, /scenes and /waldstock.
+More exhaustive examples are available in the repository https://github.com/bennigraf/mblght-examples.

 Examples
 --------